okohll/abdocs/content/blog/multi-ranges.md

 That’s the basic idea - a couple of knotty concepts to get your head round but a very elegant solution once you know how things work.

 In the real world of course, we might like to do extra things, like add columns to show more details about the overlaps, or maybe show just the times which overlap.
-If anyone wants to use or think about this for their own systems, please let me know, I’d be delighted to see it in use and help if I can.
+If anyone wants to use or think about this for their own systems, please let me know, I’d be delighted to see it in use more and help if I can.

 - Oliver